aimeos/aimeos-symfony/README.md

 ## Admin

 Setting up the administration interface is a matter of configuring the Symfony firewall to restrict access to the admin URLs.

-**Caution:** If you forget the protect the URLs of the administraiton interface, everybody will be able to change or delete any content in your shop!

-A basic firewall setup in the ```./app/config/security.yml``` file can look like this one:
+A basic firewall setup in the `./app/config/security.yml` file can look like this one:

 ```
 security:
     providers: